facebookarchive/phabricator-jira/README.rst

  About Phabricator-JIRA
 ========================

 **Note that this project is is deprecated.
-It is neither supported nor any longer the best way to integrate Phabricator with JIRA**
+It is neither supported nor any longer the best way to integrate Phabricator with JIRA.
+This is an archived project and is no longer supported or updated by Facebook.
+Please do not file issues or pull-requests against this repo.**

 This package provides Phabricator extensions that allows integration between Differential code review tool and JIRA issue tracker.